More information about courses, tips and tricks, tools and much more!

 Analysis of available avalanche victim statistics suggests an experienced back-country skier has the same risk index as an inexperienced back-country skier when traveling in familiar terrain.
 In this case, the experienced skier falls into the heuristic trap of familiarity.
 Often experienced skiers choose familiar terrain when the avalanche risk is higher as they feel because they are familiar with the terrain it will make the journey safer.
 It is possible that this skier because they feel the terrain is familiar, don’t look at other key avalanche indicators as carefully as they would while skiing in unknown terrain.
 There are many things at play here.
 After a storm, when the snow can be at its most unstable conversely the skiing can be of good quality.
-For keen back-country skiers, getting the first tracks in fresh soft snow (powder fever) is a must, it gives status, a good feeling of floating in the powder.
+For keen back-country skiers, getting the first tracks in fresh soft snow (powder fever) is a must, it gives status and a good feeling of floating in the powder.
 The skier can, therefore, fall into several heuristic traps.
 In this example, we have covered familiarity, we also see “scarcity”, the feeling that this is a chance in a lifetime, it won’t happen again.
 This is a deep-seated feeling and is very strong emotional triggers can form.
 Mindfulness could help the skier see that this strong feeling isn’t necessarily true.
 Othe heuristic traps are “acceptance”.
 This is especially true of the individual within the group, where the group progressively accepts the risk, or blank it out collectively.
 Again mindfulness could help the skier see they are allowing themselves to be dragged along by the group dynamic, rather than pointing out avalanche risk facts.
 “Social Facilitation” is another heuristic trap that can be followed.
 How the individual operates in the group, how they steer it or act as in silent acceptance is a complex and often culturally driven.
 Depending on the makeup of the group people may feel they don’t have the right to raise questions or disagree with the group’s decision.

 The running of a traditional 2,5 days avalanche awareness course within the framework of mindfulness practice.